AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-18-python-prefix-tree-building-a-trie-from-scratch.md

     current.is_word = True # New code
 ```

-And finally, to verify that the given word exists in our trie, and that the node we found isn't just a prefix node, all we need to do is return the current node's flag.
-If the flag is `True`, then it's a word, and we found a match; in that case, we return it.
-Otherwise, it's a prefix node, in which case the function returns `None` implicitly.
+And finally, to verify that the given word exists in our trie, and that the node we found isn't just a prefix node, all we need to do is check the current node's flag.
+If the flag is `True`, then it's a word, and we found a match; in that case, we return the node.
+Otherwise, it must be a prefix node, in which case we return `None` implicitly.

 Here's the final code for `find`: